obin1/julia-photochemical-model/README.md

 An archived version of this code can be found on Zenodo: https://doi.org/10.5281/zenodo.3733503

-Feel free to direct all questions to P. Obin Sturm at posturm@ucdavis.edu
+Feel free to direct all questions to Obin Sturm, posturm@ucdavis.edu